-- Called up share capital represents the nominal value of the shares issued. - The share premium account includes the premium on issue of equity shares, net of any issue costs. - The capital redemption reserve contains the nominal value of own shares that have been acquired by the company and cancelled. - The capital contribution reserve represents funds injected from the parent company through balances due which have been waived and the accounting for share-based payments. - The profit and loss account represents cumulative profits or losses, net of dividends paid and other adjustments.
+- Called up share capital represents the nominal value of the shares issued. - The share premium account includes the premium on issue of equity shares, net of any issue costs. - The capital redemption reserve represents the nominal values of shares repurchased by the company.
+This reserve is non-distributable. - Other reserves is a non-distributable capital reserve. - The profit and loss account represents cumulative profits or losses, net of any dividends and other adjustments.